phaserjs/phaser/README.md

 ### Updates

 * TypeScript definitions fixes and updates (thanks @clark-stevenson)
-* Docs typo fixes (thanks)
+* Docs typo fixes (thanks @thiagojobson)
-* Removed a console.log from the TilingSprite generator.
+* Removed a `console.log` from the TilingSprite generator.
 * Sound.position can no longer become negative, meaning calls to AudioContextNode.start with negative position offsets will no longer throw errors (thanks @Weedshaker #2351)
 * The default state of the internal property `_boundDispatch` in Phaser.Signal is now `false`, which allows for use of boundDispatches (thanks @alvinlao #2346)
+* The Tiled parser only supports un-compressed layer data.
+Previously it would silently fail, now it detects if layer compression is used and displays a console warning instead (thanks @MannyC #2413)
+* The Tiled parser now removes the `encoding` parameter so that a subsequent process doesn't try to decode the data again (thanks @MannyC #2412)

 ### Bug Fixes